-Virgin make it work very well, there an established company with a big reputable name but more often then not sub-brands using the same name don’t work out too well especially if your a small business.
+Virgin make it work very well because their an established company with a big reputable name but more often than not sub-brands using the same name don’t work out too well especially if you’re a small business.

-Small businesses usually don’t have the brand power to pull off a sub-brand but that doesn’t mean you can’t make the sub-brand work for you because you don’t have to trade directly off of the mother-brand.
+Small businesses usually don’t have the brand power to pull off a sub-brand in the same way but that doesn’t mean you can’t make the sub-brand work for you because you don’t have to trade directly off of a mother-brand.

 Your best bet is to create something BRAND new altogether.

-1. Will the mother-brand & sub brand create confusion amongst for your TA?
+1. Will the mother-brand & sub brand create confusion amongst for your Target audience?